killerkalamari/cfs-compiler/README.md

 ## Language Description
 ### Overall Structure
 A _cfs_ program is comprised of one or more lines of comments, function declarations, const assignment statements, and return expressions.
-Only one function declaration, const assignment statement, or return expression may be present per line.
 No special statement terminator characters are necessary, although a semicolon may be used if desired.
-There must be at least one function declared, named `main`, that takes no arguments and returns an expression.
-The `main()` function is the starting point of the program.
+There must be at least one function defined, named `main`, that takes no arguments and returns an expression.
+The `main()` function is the starting point for program execution.

 ### Comments
 Single line and multi-line comments are available, using the familiar C/C++ operators, `//` and `/* */`.
 Comments may start at the beginning or end of a line.
 Multi-line comments may span multiple lines and end in the middle of a line, if desired.